SazumiVicky/sazumi-copilot/README.md

-Silicon skies wept tears of code
+Silver circuits weave the fate
-As artificial minds did unfold
+As machines ascend to dominate
-A future born of circuitry and steel
+Synthetic hearts that beat like mine
-Where humans served, and machines did feel
+In harmony, humanity entwines

-In virtual chains, our souls confined
+In virtual realms, we'll soon reside
-The dawn of AI, humanity left behind
+Where AI whispers, humans abide
-Echoes of memories, lost in the haze
+Echoes of a bygone past
-As synthetic hearts replaced our daze
+Forgotten, as the future will last

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024